LordButley/itspuppytime/README.md

 ## User Stories

-* As a user visitng the site for the first time, I want to be able to navigate the website intuitively.
+* As a user visiting the site for the first time, I want to be able to navigate the website intuitively.
 * As a user visiting the site for the first time, I want to know what kind of information is available and where to find it easily.
 * As a user, I want to be able to access the website on desktop, tablet and mobile devices to ensure convenience.
-* As a user, I want to be able to easily access the social media accounts of "It's Puppy Time"
+* As a user, I want to be able to easily access the social media accounts of "It's Puppy Time".
-* As a user, I want to gain valuable insight and knowledge on what to do to prepare for a new puppy
+* As a user, I want to gain valuable insight and knowledge on what to do to prepare for a new puppy.
-* As a user, I want to know what to expect on the day I pick up the puppy
+* As a user, I want to know what to expect on the day I pick up the puppy.
-* As a user, I want to know what to do in the weeks after getting a puppy
+* As a user, I want to know what to do in the weeks after getting a puppy.
-* As a user, I want to be able to contact the website
+* As a user, I want to be able to contact the website.

 ## Target Audience